MCFpy/mcf/docs/source/getting_started.rst

 .. dropdown:: Commonly used optional parameters

     Below you find a selected list of optional parameters that are often used to initialize a Modified Causal Forest.
-For a more detailed description of these parameters, please refer to the documentation of :py:class:`~mcf_mini.ModifiedCausalForest`.
+For a more detailed description of these parameters, please refer to the documentation of :py:class:`~mcf_functions.ModifiedCausalForest`.

     +----------------------------------+------------------------------------------------------------------------------------------------------------------+
     | Parameter                        | Description                                                                                                      |